RefPerSys/RefPerSys/README.md

 		near Paris, France.
 So usual timezone `TZ=MEST`
  *      Abhishek Chakravarti <abhishek@taranjali.org>

+Some files might be "borrowed" from other similar GPLv3+ licensed projects (notably [Bismon](from [Bismon](http://github.com/bstarynk/bismon)...) and could retain their original copyright owner.

 ## Contributing

-Please refer to the `CONTRIBUTING.md` file for coding conventions.
+Please ask, by email, the above RefPerSys team for C++ coding conventions before starting non-trivial contributions to the C++ runtime of RefPerSys.
+If you are contributing to its C++ runtime, please **run `make clean` or `omake clean` after any `git pull`**.

+The GPLv3+ license of RefPerSys is unlikely to change before 2025 (and probably even after).

 ## File conventions

-The Refpersys runtime is implemented in C++17, with hand-written C++ code in `*_rps.cc`, and has a single C++ header file `refpersys.hh`.
+The RefPerSys runtime is implemented in C++17, with hand-written C++ code in `*_rps.cc`, and has a single C++ header file `refpersys.hh`.
 We don't claim to be C++ gurus.
 Most C++ experts could write more genuine C++ code than we do and will find our C++ code pityful.
 We